SoftFluent/CodeFluent-Entities/Extensions/SoftFluent.AspNetIdentity/README.md

 *Note: While CodeFluent Entities does not provide an `IQueryable` data source such as some ORM, stores can implement `IQueryableRoleStore` and `IQueryableUserStore`.
 The implementation is very limited and simply calls `LoadAll` method.*

 ## How to install
-1. Copy "CodeFluent.Producers.AspNetIdentity.dll" to "C:\Program Files (x86)\SoftFluent\CodeFluent\Modeler"
+1. Copy "SoftFluent.AspNetIdentity.dll" to "C:\Program Files (x86)\SoftFluent\CodeFluent\Modeler"
-2. Integration in the grapgical Modeler - Copy (or Merge) "custom.config" to "%APPDATA%\CodeFluent.Modeler.Design"
+2. Integration in the graphical Modeler - Copy (or Merge) "custom.config" to "%APPDATA%\CodeFluent.Modeler.Design"

 ## How to use it:
 1. Create a CodeFluent Entities project